maeshakib/resume/README.md

 ## Experience
 ### Data Management Associate
 #### May 2020 – Currently working | UNHCR | Coxsbazar City, Bangladesh
-Implementing data management and registration strategies, conducted statistical analysis, supported quality assurance, developed statistical methods, ensured compliance with standards, and coordinated with partners at UNHCR Bangladesh.
-Contributed to planning, reporting, and development of analytical products and reports.
+Leading a team of 8 members and monitoring the distribution operations of UNHCR-managed 16 camps in Bangladesh.
+Implementing data management for registration activities, conducting statistical analysis, supporting quality assurance, developing statistical methods, ensuring standards compliance, and coordinating with partners.
+Additionally, contributing to planning, reporting, and developing analytical products and reports.

 #### Key Accomplishments: